icarob-eng/kstability/README.md

 ### 3. Using the `StructureSolver`

-The `StructureSolver` class is made to facilitate the calculations and ploting routines, simplifing the hole process to those given steps.
+The `StructureSolver` class is made to facilitate the calculations and ploting routines, simplifing the entire process to those given steps.
 All it's public filds and methods can be used.
 For more information read the source code's documentation.

 ## Contribute